 Properties less than 20ha: Volume per day 10m3

 The delivery rate is a maximum of 2.5 litres/second.

 Further restrictions may be placed on these limits during dry periods if water levels within streams are reaching minimum levels or minimum flows as determined by the Regional Council.

-Water taken for other purposes, for example, a commercial venture or for agriculture or horticulture using irrigation, requires a consent that will set limits and may require water metering.
+Water taken for other purposes, for example, a commercial venture or for agriculture or horticulture using irrigation, requires a consent from Greater Wellington that will set limits and may require water metering.

-The installation and use of water bores requires a consent and may have conditions and limits placed on usage.
+The installation and use of a water bore does require a consent and may have conditions and limits placed on usage.

 Stormwater refers to the runoff of water from surfaces generated by rainfall.
 It is very important to control runoff

 to prevent damage to property, such as washing out driveways or causing streambank erosion, and